skip to main content

 How often should emergency lighting be tested?

-BS5266-1 states that emergency lighting should be tested as follows:
+BS5266-1 states that emergency lighting should be regularly tested as follows:

 • A brief functional test at least once each month